bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 It's important to read these sections carefully, though, because the distinction between "mandatory" behavior and "optional" behavior can be quite nuanced.
-In this case, the behavior is not allowed if the document's type has changed.
-That makes for a valid conformance test, one that verifies browsers never return the same result when the document's type changes.
+In this case, the optional behavior is never allowed if the document's type has changed.
+That makes for a valid conformance test, one that verifies browsers don't return the same result when the document's type changes.

 ### Don't dive too deep